openforis/sepal-doc/docs/source/workflows/area_estimation.rst

            lc -> nf;
         }

-We defined Forest as an area with over 70% tree cover.
-We defined Non-forest as areas with less than 70% tree cover.
-This captured land covers including urban areas, water, and agricultural fields.
+We defined Forest as an area with over 70 percent tree cover.
+We defined Non-forest as areas with less than 70 percent tree cover.
+This captured land covers including urban areas, water and agricultural fields.

 .. _Section 4.2.2: